Acupuncture and Herbs

 about assisting patients through any type of transition in their lives, be

 it smoking cessation, weight loss, trauma recovery, or perimenopause.

 Dixie is a fellow of the American Board of Reproductive

 Oriental Medicine.
 She has a wealth of knowledge and a tremendous amount of

-experience treating reproductive and gynecological issues, including infertility,
+experience treating reproductive and gynecological issues, including

-menopause and more.
+perimenopause, menopause and more.

 Dixie is a Central Texas native with deep roots